Forward-Education/ai-microchat-docs/src/policies/acceptable-use-policy.md

 ## Reporting Violations

-If you observe behavior that violates this policy, please report it to your instructor or platform administrator, or contact us directly at [support@microchat.co](mailto:support@microchat.co).
+If you observe behavior that violates this policy, please report it to your instructor or platform administrator, or contact us directly at [policy@forwardedu.com](mailto:policy@forwardedu.com).

 ## Enforcement